kkuderko/raspberry-pi-status-monitor/README.md

 <h3>STEPS</h3>

-1. Create python script on the Raspberry to gather data and upload to the external server via FTP: ftp.py (make it executable by chmod +x)
+1. Create python script on the Raspberry which will gather data and upload it to the external server via FTP: ftp.py (make it executable by chmod +x)

-2. Schedule the script in crontab to execute every N=15 minutes, i.e: crontab -e and include the below line:
+2. Schedule the script in crontab to execute every 15 minutes: crontab -e and include the below line:

     <code>*/15 * * * * /usr/bin/python /home/pi/python/ftp.py</code>

-3. The script will upload the pi_uptime.txt file with status info to the external server which then can be processed by a website
+3. The executed script will upload the pi_uptime.txt text file with status info to the external server which then can be processed

 4. Create website to display the data: index.php

-5. Done.
+5. Open the website and view the results.